Bursitis

 View Patient Education

-Bursitis is acute or chronic inflammation of a bursa.
-The cause is usually unknown, but trauma, repetitive or acute, may contribute, as may infection and crystal-induced disease.
+Bursitis is acute or chronic inflammation of a bursa (a fluid-filled sac lined by a synovial membrane that functions to reduce friction between tendons and either bone or skin).
+The cause of bursitis is usually unknown, but trauma, repetitive or acute, may contribute, as may infection, osteoarthritis, crystal-induced arthropathy, and certain inflammatory arthropathies.
 Symptoms include pain (particularly with motion or pressure), swelling, and tenderness.
-Diagnosis is usually clinical; however, ultrasonography may be needed to evaluate deep bursae.
+Diagnosis is usually clinical; however, ultrasound may be needed to evaluate deep bursae.
 Diagnosis of infection and crystal-induced disease requires analysis of bursal fluid.
-Treatment includes splinting, nonsteroidal anti-inflammatory drugs (NSAIDs), sometimes corticosteroid injections, and treatment of the underlying cause.
+Treatment includes splinting, nonsteroidal anti-inflammatory drugs (NSAIDs), sometimes glucocorticoid injections, and treatment of the underlying cause.

-Bursae are fluid-filled sac-like cavities or potential cavities that are located where friction occurs (eg, where tendons or muscles pass over bony prominences).
+Bursae are fluid-filled saclike cavities or potential cavities lined by a synovial membrane that are located where friction occurs (eg, where tendons or muscles pass over bony prominences).
 Bursae minimize friction between moving parts and facilitate movement.
 Some communicate with joints.

 Bursitis may occur in the shoulder (subacromial or subdeltoid bursitis), particularly in patients with rotator cuff tendinopathy, which is usually the primary lesion in the shoulder.
 Other commonly affected bursae include olecranon (miner's or barfly’s elbow), prepatellar (housemaid’s knee), suprapatellar, retrocalcaneal, iliopectineal (iliopsoas), ischial (weaver’s bottom), greater trochanteric, pes anserine, and first metatarsal head (bunion) bursae.
 Occasionally, a bursa ruptures or develops a chronic communication with an adjacent joint.